risavkarna/blog/ckeyniura000rsus1h0850w4h.md

 ## Work Exchange

 Our work exchange platform goes beyond a freelancer network for posting and grabbing project offers.
 After a service request or offer is posted, there is either an open or closed negotiation between the provider and consumer parties.
 Optionally, an auction of the type chosen by the author of the post may be created to bypass negotiations and find optimum pricing options without involving [senile Walrasians](https://www.econlib.org/archives/2010/09/the_senile_walr.html).

 Work exchange also enables us to remain self-organizing and self-preserving.
 We have learned from similar communities on the web and throughout history and created a public reputation-based trust system.

 Providing such services in itself is also a part of our work exchange program.
 For every project, the project's team may have various developers, artists, sponsors, volunteers, reviewers, and even the audience itself due to our democratized innovation and feedback mechanisms.
 Membership in certain negative income tax service provider communities can help offset your monthly income in case it dips below a predefined baseline.
 Similar 'buffer financing' or insurance services also exist for the projects in the nep.work community.
 Finally, most communities and workgroups have a meta group that is responsible for critical reviews and future roadmaps of the group.

 ____________________________________________________

 But we are also so much more.

 And in many cases, words have not yet been invented for what we do.
-For instance, we have blockchains that handle more than a million transactions per second whereas the fastest ever yet - [Futurepia](https://futurepia.io/assets/img/FUTUREPIA_WhitePaper_EN.pdf) - is at 300K TPS.
+For instance, we have a new generation of blockchains that handle more than a million transactions per second whereas the fastest ever yet - [Futurepia](https://futurepia.io/assets/img/FUTUREPIA_WhitePaper_EN.pdf) - is at ~300K TPS.

 Unlike most of the blockchain community, we absolutely despise the decadence that cryptocurrencies have created instead of solving bigger problems.

 Alike most of the community, we believe that the core ethos of verifiable and accountable systems backed by immutable sources of truth will bring some sense and order to our otherwise chaotic world filled with COVID, quakes, fires, floods, and [a lot more](https://www.gvi.co.uk/blog/6-critical-global-issues-what-are-the-worlds-biggest-problems-and-how-i-can-help/).